5 Flexible Online Jobs That Let Teachers Work From Home

 If you’re an unemployed teacher in September, you’re probably ready to think outside the box.

 There are lots of work-from-home opportunities out there that will let you work in your field, while offering flexibility to work part-time, set your own schedule, or travel and work from anywhere.

-Alternatively, these gigs can be a smart way to capitalize on your expertise and make extra money on the side of a full-time teaching job.
+Alternatively, these gigs can be a smart way to capitalize on your expertise and make extra money of a full-time teaching job.